 In compiling this Encyclopedia, I have drawn on such sources at ANTHROPOSOPHY A-Z by Henk van Oort, THE SUN AT MIDNIGHT by Geoffrey Ahern, THE NEW ESSENTIAL STEINER by Robert McDermott, MAN AND WORLD IN THE LIGHT OF ANTHROPOSOPHY by Stewart C. Easton, RUDOLF STEINER by Roy Wilkinson, and other texts.
 I believe that the result is the most thorough review of Anthroposophy and Waldorf education currently available.
 (All of the sources I consulted have been helpful, but some are surprisingly cursory.
 ANTHROPOSOPHY A-Z, for instance, is a mere 140 pages long and omits many important topics.)

 Perhaps you will be pleased by what you learn here about Anthroposophy and its application in Waldorf schools; perhaps you will be horrified.
-In either case, you should realize that Anthroposophy gives Waldorf education its form and rationale.
+In any case, you should realize that Anthroposophy gives Waldorf education its form and rationale.
 If you cannot embrace Anthroposophy (with its belief in clairvoyance, reincarnation, karma, ranks of gods, pagan initiation, racial hierarchies, demons, subhumans, and the rest), you cannot fully affirm Waldorf schooling.

 — Roger Rawlings

-[R. R., 2011.]
+[R. R., 2014.]